SC439 - Attosecond Optics: From Few-Cycle High Power MIR Driving Lasers to Phase-Controlled Water Window X-rays

-Since the invention of lasers in 1960, various techniques such as mode-locking have been developed to push the pulse duration down first to picoseconds and then to femtoseconds, which is the oscillation period of infrared and visible light.
-The generation of attosecond pulses requires new methods to produce broadband coherent electromagnetic waves in the UV to X-ray range because of the lack of proper gain media.
+Since the invention of lasers in 1960, various techniques such as mode-locking have been developed to push the pulse duration down to femtoseconds, which is the oscillation period of infrared and visible light.
+The generation of attosecond pulses requires novel methods to produce broadband coherent electromagnetic waves in the UV to X-ray range.
 The discovery of high-order harmonic generation in high intensity laser-atom interaction at the end of 1980s paved the way.
 In 2001, attosecond light pulses, a train of attosecond bursts or single isolated attosecond pulses, were measured for the first time.
-It was accomplished by first converting the attosecond photons to photoelectrons in a combination of weak extreme ultraviolet and strong infrared fields, and then retrieve the spectral phase of the attosecond pulse by reconstructing the photoelectron spectrum.
-Since then, various sub-optical-cycle gating schemes such as polarization gating and Double Optical Gating have been demonstrated to generation isolated attosecond pulses.
-By properly compensating the intrinsic chirp, 53 as pulses were characterized in 2017, which is so far the shorted light pulses.
-The new frontier in attosecond optics research is to significantly increase the photon flux and to extend the spectrum to the “water window.”
+The temporal characterization was accomplished by first converting the attosecond photons to photoelectrons in a combination of weak extreme ultraviolet and strong infrared fields, and then retrieve the spectral phase of the attosecond pulse by reconstructing the photoelectron spectrum.
+Since then, various sub-optical-cycle gating schemes such as polarization gating and Double Optical Gating have been demonstrated to generation isolated attosecond pulses in the extreme ultraviolet region.
+The new frontier in attosecond optics research is to extend the spectrum to water window (282 to 533 eV) X-rays, which requires high power femtosecond mid-infrared (MIR) lasers to drive high harmonic generation.
 This course covers: (1) High harmonic generation.
-(2) Carrier-envelope phase of femtosecond driving lasers.
+(2) MIR Chirped Pulse Amplifier and Optical Parametric Chirped Pulse Amplifier.
 (3) Semi-classical model and Strong Field Approximation.
 (4) Phase-matching in partially ionized media.
 (5) Sub-cycle gating and attosecond pulse characterization.
-(6) Attosecond streaking and transient absorption spectroscopy.
+(6) Element-specific attosecond transient absorption spectroscopy in the water window.

 Short Course Benefits: